 Citywide helps Nate move from easy street to street cleaning – and back again.

-Like many Melburnians, Nate Taylor has faced the “curve ball” of coronavirus (COVID-19) with a resilience and positivity that will stand him in good stead for whatever life may throw at him.
+Like many Melburnians, Nate has faced the “curve ball” of coronavirus (COVID-19) with a resilience and positivity that will stand him in good stead for whatever life may throw at him.

 In the space of a month, the 45-year-old manager has gone from running one of Melbourne’s most iconic bar-restaurants to cleaning benches and door handles on the streets of Footscray.
 But from his optimistic outlook, you might think he’d had a promotion.